christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

   `virtualenv` environment mechanism relies on Python executable ability to configure its environment from local files (if present) and load local packages.

+  Inside the environment, paths are modified to:

+  XXXX

+  XXXX does it see global packages ?

 - `venv`

     To install: